-There are over 20 million military veterans in the United States today and nearly two million men and women actively serving in our active duty, National Guard, and reserve armed forces.
-Upon entering their respective branch of service, each took an oath to “support and defend the Constitution of the United States against all enemies foreign and domestic.”
+Currently, there are over 20 million military veterans in the United States and nearly two million men and women actively serving in our active duty, National Guard, and reserve armed forces.
+Each one took an oath to “support and defend the Constitution of the United States against all enemies foreign and domestic.”
 Among the freedoms that this oath and this commitment to service protects is the freedom to choose a path of education, training, or certification that ensures a rewarding career and economic prosperity.
-On this Veterans Day, let us take pause and express our gratitude to all those who have served and are serving our great nation, for the many blessings of freedom we enjoy would not be possible without their willingness to answer the call to service.

 U.S. Department of Veterans Affairs administers the Post-9/11 GI Bill.
 This federal assistance includes 36 months of education benefits: full in-state public school tuition and fees (there is a national maximum rate cap for tuition and fees for attending a private college), monthly housing allowance, and an annual books and supplies stipend.

-If service members choose not to use these benefits for their own continuing education, they can transfer their unused GI bill benefits to their dependents — spouses and children.
+If you choose not to use these benefits for your own continuing education, you can transfer their unused GI bill benefits to your dependents — spouses and children.
 The education benefits can also be divided among the dependents, to pay for their college or vocational training.

-A 529 plan can supplement this federal education aid.
-If the Post-9/11 GI Bill benefits are split among multiple dependents and can’t pay all the costs for each one, then a 529 plan can help cover the remaining qualified higher education expenses associated with attending a college or vocational school.
+A 529 plan can supplement these service-earned education benefits.
+If you split your Post-9/11 GI Bill benefits among multiple dependents, then a 529 plan can help cover the remaining qualified higher education expenses associated with attending a two-year or four-year college, trade or vocational school.
 Eligible expenses range from tuition; mandatory fees; computer equipment and related technology and services; books; supplies, and equipment required for enrollment or attendance; room and board costs or off campus housing during any academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.
-Room and board costs can also include rent for off-campus residency and groceries (non-taxable items), provided these costs are equal or less than the same room and board allowances from the accredited education institution.
+Room and board costs can also include rent for off-campus residency and groceries (non-taxable items), provided these costs are equal or less than the same room and board allowances from the accredited education institution

-What if parents, who have been saving for college in a 529 plan, have their child selected to attend an U.S. military academy?
-The proud parents still have access to the college savings funds.
+What if you’ve been saving for college in a 529 plan and your child is selected to attend an U.S. military academy?
+You still have access to the college savings funds.
 While considered a non-qualified withdrawal, the parents can ask for a 529 plan disbursement up to the estimated cost of attending the military academy without incurring a 10% federal tax penalty.
 The earnings portion only of the withdrawal will be subject to federal, state, and local taxes.